Oman agrees $2.2 billion loan with large group of banks - sources

-DUBAI (Reuters) - Oman has raised $2.2 billion with a loan in a deal which attracted interest from a large group of regional and international lenders, sources said.
+DUBAI (Reuters) - Oman has raised $2.2 billion with a loan, more than double the amount it had initially sought, in a deal which attracted interest from a large group of regional and international lenders, four sources said.

-The Gulf state, rated sub-investment grade by all major credit rating agencies, had been working with a group of banks to raise a $1.1 billion loan, which could have gone up to $2 billion depending on market appetite, sources told Reuters in January.
+The Gulf state, rated sub-investment grade by all major credit rating agencies, had been in talks for a loan of at least $1 billion, sources told Reuters in November.
+In January, sources said it was looking to raise a $1.1 billion loan which could go up to $2 billion depending on market appetite.

-The deal was eventually completed at $2.2 billion last week, the sources said.
-Oman’s ministry of finance did not immediately respond to a request for comment.
+The four sources said on Wednesday the deal was completed at $2.2 billion last week.
+Oman’s ministry of finance did not respond to a request for comment.

+Oman’s bonds jumped after Reuters reported the completion of the deal.
+Its bonds due in 2048 gained 1 cent to trade at 99.1 cents on the dollar, Refinitiv’s Tradeweb data showed.
+That compared to a rise of just 0.09 cents for bonds due in 2047 from Bahrain, the only other ‘junk’-rated Gulf sovereign.

 Oman expects a 2021 budget deficit of 2.24 billion Omani rials ($5.82 billion).
 To make up the shortfall, the government aims to raise about 1.6 billion rials through borrowing and draw 600 million rials from its reserves.